cs10/fa16/bios/StevenBio.md

+---
+layout: default
+---

-WHERE DID YOU GROW UP?
+## WHERE DID YOU GROW UP?
 WHAT WAS YOUR PATH TO CAL?

 * I grew up in beautiful Elk Grove, CA
 * I came to Cal for Physics, but went for CS after taking CS10

-HOW MUCH PROGRAMMING HAVE YOU DONE (& WHAT LANGUAGES)?
+## HOW MUCH PROGRAMMING HAVE YOU DONE (& WHAT LANGUAGES)?

 A lot, I like programming